markmoxon/elite-source-code-bbc-micro-disc/README.md

 You can build the fully functioning game from this source.
 [Two releases](#building-different-releases-of-elite) are currently supported: the version from Ian Bell's site, and the version from the Stairway to Hell archive.

 It is a companion to the [bbcelite.com website](https://www.bbcelite.com), which contains all the code from this repository, but laid out in a much more human-friendly fashion.
-The links above will take you to repositories for the other versions of Elite that are covered by this project.
+The links at the top of this page will take you to repositories for the other versions of Elite that are covered by this project.

 * If you want to browse the source and read about how Elite works under the hood, you will probably find [the website](https://www.bbcelite.com) is a better place to start than this repository.